glaucosydow/SolvingChess/README.md

 I started this project to learn F#.
 My goal is to create a very basic chess puzzle solver.

-Current version is good enough to solve this problems:
+Current version is good enough to solve these puzzles:

 ![puzzle #01](/assets/01.jpg)